sadoyan/aralez/README.md

     - Failover with health checks
     - Sticky sessions via cookies
 - **Unified Port** — Serve HTTP and WebSocket traffic over the same connection.
+- **Built in file server** — Build in minimalistic file server for serving static files, should be added as upstreams for public access.
 - **Memory Safe** — Created purely on Rust.
 - **High Performance** — Built with [Pingora](https://github.com/cloudflare/pingora) and tokio for async I/O.